openbaton/docs/docs/nfvo-installation.md

 nfvo.vmanager.executor.queuecapacity = 500
 nfvo.vmanager.executor.keepalive = 30

-#This is ssl properties are not used yet and are to use in the next realeses
+# These are ssl properties are not used yet and are to use in the next realeses
 # server.port: 8443
 # server.ssl.key-store = /etc/openbaton/keystore.p12
 # server.ssl.key-store-password = password